Tomcli/community/teps/0059-allow-custom-task-to-be-embedded-in-pipeline.md

 2. Custom task specification verification/validation should be handed over to custom task controllers, custom task specification must not be validated by Tektoncd/Pipeline validation logic.
-3. Custom task should be submitted to Kubernetes once a task specification is determined to be custom task.
+3. Custom taskSpec should be submitted as part of the runSpec.

 ### Non-Goals